bmolnar91/workbook/module_oop.md

 Each object has a predefined `equals()` method that is used for semantical equality testing.

 To make it work for our classes, we need to override it and check the conditions we need.
-There is a simple and fast way of generating the `equals()` method from within the IDE (other than writing it manually).
+There is a simple and fast way of generating the `equals()` method from within the IDE (so we don't have to write it manually).

 #### What is the difference between '==' and 'equals()'?